joergschultzelutter/mpad/docs/INSTALLATION.md

 # mode, meaning that MPAD will send data to APRS-IS
 aprsis_login_callsign = N0CALL
 aprsis_login_passcode = -1

+# DAPNET access credentials
+# If the callsign is set to N0CALL, APRS-DAPNET gateway
+# will be disabled
+dapnet_login_callsign = N0CALL
+dapnet_login_passcode = -1
 ```

 ### Program configuration